vhalbert/jdv-jdg-integrations/README.md

 * [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), preferably 1.8
 * **JAVA_HOME** environment variable set
 * **JAVA_HOME\bin** is on the PATH
-* All of the necessary binaries downloaded.
-Refer to [binaries] (binaries/README.md) for download locations and filename/versions.
+* For binaries see [binaries] (binaries/README.md) for download locations and filename/versions.
+* For patches see [patches] (patches/README.md) for any patches that maybe needed
 * Familiarity with Apache Ant

 ### Running the setup